2 Maccabees: Christianity in the era of the Roman Empire

 A Byzantine-style fresco at the Santa Maria Antiqua church in Rome, likely painted around 650 AD.
 It depicts the woman and her seven sons (here named Solomne) and Eleazar, their teacher.
 The story of their martyrdom is the most famous part of 2 Maccabees.

 In the early Christian tradition, the Septuagint was used as the basis for the Christian Old Testament.
-The inclusion of 2 Maccabees in some copies of the Septuagint saw it a part of various early canon lists and manuscripts, albeit sometimes as part of an appendix.
-Pope Damasus I's Council of Rome in 382, if the 6th century Gelasian Decree is correctly associated with it, issued a biblical canon which included both 1 and 2 Maccabees, but neither 3 nor 4.
+The inclusion of 2 Maccabees in some copies of the Septuagint saw it as a part of various early canon lists and manuscripts, albeit sometimes as part of an appendix.
+Pope Damasus I's Council of Rome in 382, if the 6th-century Gelasian Decree is correctly associated with it, issued a biblical canon that included both 1 and 2 Maccabees, but neither 3 nor 4.

 Pope Innocent I (405 AD), the Synod of Hippo (393 AD), the Council of Carthage (397 AD), the Council of Carthage (419 AD), and the Apostolic Canons all seemed to think that 2 Maccabees was canonical, either by explicitly saying so or citing it as scripture.
 Jerome and Augustine of Hippo (c.
-397 AD) had seemingly inconsistent positions: they directly excluded 2 Maccabees from canon, but did say that the book was useful; yet in other works, both cited 2 Maccabees as if it was scripture, or lists it among scriptural works.
+397 AD) had seemingly inconsistent positions: they directly excluded 2 Maccabees from canon, but did say that the book was useful; yet in other works, both cited 2 Maccabees as if it were scripture, or listed it among scriptural works.

 Theologically, the major aspects of 2 Maccabees that resonated with Roman-era Christians and medieval Christians were its stories of martyrology and the resurrection of the dead in its stories of Eleazar and the woman with seven sons.
 Christians made sermons and comparisons of Christian martyrs to the Maccabean martyrs, along with the hope of an eventual salvation; Eusebius compared the persecuted Christians of Lyon to the Maccabean martyrs, for example.
 Several churches were dedicated to the "Maccabean martyrs", and they are among the few pre-Christian figures to appear on the calendar of saints' days.
 A cult to the Maccabean martyrs flourished in Antioch, the former capital of the Seleucids; Augustine of Hippo found it ironic and fitting that the city that named Antiochus IV now revered those he persecuted.
 The one awkward aspect was that the martyrs had died upholding Jewish Law in an era when many Christians felt that the Law of Moses was not merely obsolete, but actively harmful.
 Christian authors generally downplayed the Jewishness of the martyrs, treating them as proto-Christians instead.